tarikacsg/Regression_and_Classification_model_from_scratch/README.md

 2. Preprocess the dataset as needed (e.g., normalization, splitting into training and testing sets).
 3. Initialize the necessary neural network layers and set their parameters.
 4. Train the classifier using the implemented SGD function.
-5. Evaluate the trained classifier using appropriate metrics and visualize the results if desired.
+5. Evaluate the trained classifier using appropriate metrics and visualize the results.

-Please refer to the code in this repository for detailed implementations and usage examples.
-Feel free to explore and modify the code to suit your specific needs.